Chesapeake Clean Water Blueprint

 The General Assembly also approved SB 236, which aims to steer development with septics away from the state's most rural and environmentally sensitive areas.

 On June 1, Maryland published draft regulations that will help reduce pollution from septic systems by requiring each new home to use the best available technology if it uses a septic system.
 Tens of thousands of new homes are expected to be built with septics in Maryland over the next few decades.
 A conventional septic system discharges up to ten times more nitrogen than a home hooked into a sewer system.
 But state-of-the-art septic systems can reduce that nitrogen discharge by 50 to 70 percent.
 If approved, the regulation won't reduce existing pollution from septics, but it will significantly slow the amount of new nitrogen pollution from septic systems in the future.
 Furthermore, the regulations will also require that these advanced systems are appropriately operated and maintained so that they provide the nitrogen pollution reductions expected of them.

-EPA evaluated Maryland's latest plan—the Phase II WIP—and two-year milestone and provided feedback on May 31, 2012.
+EPA evaluated Maryland's Phase II WIP and two-year milestones and provided feedback on May 31, 2012.